Golden Hill Paugussett Indian Reservation

 Other meaning the Golden Hill Paugussetts, the Schaghticokes and the Eastern Pequots, in addition to the two everyone knows: the Pequots and the Mohegans.

 So from 700,000 acres of land down to 1/4 of an acre in just a few short decades.
 How did this happen?
-Fortunately, the tribe themselves break it down nicely:
+Fortunately for us, the tribe themselves break it down nicely:

 In 1801, the settlers brought a petition seeking to take even the few remaining acres from the Tribe.
 Naturally, this was granted.
 The 1802 Public Records of Connecticut show that the testimony established that the Golden Hill Indians did not need the land since “the Indians earned a good living making baskets and brooms.”